 • Organizing capacity-building events on the application of specific Recommendations and on methods of examining compliance of manufactured products with these Recommendations.

-• Improving and promoting the use of an electronic forum for “questions and answers on standards” where developing countries can raise questions concerning their understanding and application of Recommendations and seek advice from study group experts.III Programme 3: Human resources capacity building
+• Improving and promoting the use of an electronic forum for “questions and answers on standards” where developing countries can raise questions concerning their understanding and application of Recommendations and seek advice from study group experts;

+• Providing consultation and assistance for establishing national/international test laboratories, including systems for testing interworking, intercommunication and identification, especially for IoT and its enablers.

+III Programme 3: Human resources capacity building

 1) Objective